MU puzzle: Solution

 The puzzle cannot be solved: it is impossible to change the string MI into MU by repeatedly applying the given rules.
 In other words, MU is not a theorem of the MIU formal system.
 To prove this, one must step "outside" the formal system itself.

 In order to prove assertions like this, it is often beneficial to look for an invariant; that is, some quantity or property that doesn't change while applying the rules.

 In this case, one can look at the total number of I in a string.
 Only the second and third rules change this number.
 In particular, rule two will double it while rule three will reduce it by 3.
-Now, the invariant property is that the number of I is not divisible by 3:
+Now, the invariant property is that, in any string produced when starting with MI, the number of I is not divisible by 3: